SiavashMT/Python-DTO/README.md

 to DTO attribute definition tuple.
 3. You can add custom value validator (callable object) to a DTO attribute by adding dictionary key `validator` the DTO attribute definition tuple e.g. `{"validator": lambda x: x>0}`.
+4. by default all attributes of a DTO should be observed in the JSON/dictionary.
+Partial DTOs (with `partial=False` in their class definition) can be part of a JSON/dictionary
+5. You can define a specific parser for a DTO attribute by adding the dictionary key `coerce` to DTO definition tuple e.g. `{"coerce": lambda value: datetime.strptime(value, '%Y-%m-%d')}`